Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Generate and print your QR codes

-Place QR codes on tables, at the entrance, in the window and on your social media.
-Make sure they're large enough to scan easily and in good condition.
+Place the QRs on tables, at the entrance, in the window, and on your social media.
+Make sure they are large enough to scan easily and in good condition.

 Tip: Use QR holders that match your decor.
 A well-integrated QR on the table conveys professionalism.